gcc-mirror/gcc/CONTRIBUTING.md

 * PRs won't be merged until the build and tests pass.

-* Please take the time to create good git commit messages see the existing format of them in the git log or refer to something like: https://chris.beams.io/posts/git-commit/
+* Please take the time to create good git commit messages.
+See the existing format of them in the git log or refer to something like: https://chris.beams.io/posts/git-commit/

 #### Running `clang-format` locally